Vluuks/AndroidPractice/Week2/Lab/README.md

 ➡️ **Exercise 3.1** *Instead of incrementing the count manually every time we instantiate a student, move this functionality to the constructor.*

-➡️ **Exercise 3.2** *Create a get-method that returns the count, instead of having to access it using the dot operator.*
+➡️ **Exercise 3.2** *Create a get-method that returns the count, instead of having to access it using the dot operator.
+The counter can now be set to private without problems, because access is managed through the constructor and get method.*

 {% next "Next: Constants" %}
 &nbsp;